ballerina-platform/module-ballerinax-sap.s4hana.inventory/ballerina/api_material_document_srv/Module.md

 [S/4HANA](https://www.sap.com/india/products/erp/s4hana.html) is a robust enterprise resource planning (ERP) solution, designed for large-scale enterprises by SAP SE.

+The `ballerinax/sap.s4hana.api_material_document_srv` package provides APIs that enable seamless integration with the [Material Document - Read,Create API v1.3.0](https://api.sap.com/api/API_MATERIAL_DOCUMENT_SRV/overview).
+This service enables you to retrieve and create material documents, for example, to post a goods receipt for a purchase order or to document the transfer of materials between two storage locations.
+Additionally, the service allows you to cancel existing material documents or single items.
+It can be consumed by external systems and user interfaces.

 ## Setup guide

 1. Sign in to your S/4HANA dashboard.